EmilHogstedt/EmilHogstedt.github.io/_posts/2023-03-03-Star-Fetchers.markdown

 project-date: 2021-2022
 client: Svavelstickan AB
 category: Part time job during studies - Game Development
-areas: Engine Programming - Physics Programming - Gameplay Programming - Systems Programming - Game Design - Level Design - Dialog Writing
+areas: Engine Programming - Physics Programming - Gameplay Programming - Systems Programming - Game Design - Level Design - Dialogue Writing
 description:
     - While working as a consultant at Blackdrop Interactive I worked at Svavelstickan, where I helped develop features for their upcoming game Star Fetchers.
-    - During my time working on the project I contributed to everything from the engine, the physics system, gameplay programming, systems programming, game design, level design, and dialog writing.
+    - During my time working on the project I contributed to everything from the engine, the physics system, gameplay programming, systems programming, game design, level design, and dialogue writing.
     - A few notable contributions are; the basebuilding system, the Casino area within the game which I both designed and created from scratch, and the underlying hierarchical UI system used in many menus and gameplay features.
     - The upcoming game and the free pilot can be found on Steam and Kickstarter.
 languages: C# - Lua - MonoGame/OpenGL